Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 What if my child becomes ill?

-Interlochen's medical staff includes doctors, family nurse practitioners and registered nurses.
+Interlochen's medical staff includes doctors, family nurse practitioners, registered nurses, and medical assistants.
 Medical professionals are on campus 24 hours a day to provide routine and emergency health care as needed for no additional charge to parents.
-The health insurance carrier for the student will be billed for services provided by Interlochen physicians and nurse practitioners as applicable.
+Interlochen is not responsible for the costs associated with medical services provided outside of Interlochen Center for the Arts by non-Interlochen personnel (emergency room visits, area medical clinics, etc.).

 There are three health centers on campus.
 The Green Lake Township Emergency Medical Service and fire station is less than one mile from campus and Munson Medical Center, which has been recognized as one of the top 100 hospitals in the United States, is 13.9 miles from the Interlochen campus.